balancer/scaffold-balancer-v3/README.md

 At this point, you have now seen the capabilities of this repo and how it helps a developer (or team) onboard in building custom pools in BalancerV3.

-🏎 Let's look under the hood, where we will start with understanding the example custom pool used within this repo., the `ConstantPricePool`.
+🏎 Let's look under the hood, where we will start with understanding the example custom pool used within this repo., the `ConstantSumPool`.

 ---